hyunkael/MyPortfolio/blog/index.md

 ## Blog Posts

-Blog posts are available as PDF documents that can be downloaded and read at your convenience.
+Blog posts can also be written directly as Jupyter notebooks to showcase runnable code, rich outputs, and narrative text in one place.

 ### Available Blog Posts